It’s never too late to learn the ropes of how to wear a suit like a gentleman.

 Patterned dress shirts are typically acceptable with suits.

-But if the suit has a pattern, the shirt pattern needs to be small, so it doesn’t compete with the suit.
+But if the suit has a pattern, the dress shirt pattern needs to be small, so it doesn’t compete with the suit.

 Also, keep in mind that a patterned shirt makes a full suit less dressy.